Launches fail quietly before they fail publicly.

 The air in the room changed.

-Interactive build that passed testing, failed live
+Interactive build that passed testing, but failed live

 A face-recognition component was unpredictable in real-world conditions.
 We built fallback paths and made the go/no-go criteria specific.